 *To use books to help us discover a world of wonder, diversity, information and imagination

 Reading is highly valued at our school, each class has a devoted reading and as a school we love books.
-We have introduced the RED challenge this year which stands for Read Every Day, this encourages children to at home everyday and this is celebrated in school .
+We have introduced the RED challenge this year which stands for Read Every Day.
+This encourages children to read at home every day and this is celebrated in school.

 In Early Years, our children enjoy learning phonics each day and are presented with many writing and reading opportunities linked into the children’s play both indoors and outdoors.